1100 13th Street, NW, Suite 750Washington, DC 20005202.887.6400Toll-free: 800.544.0155

 Market value: $9.1 billion

 Ireland’s Patty Power Betfair (PDYPY, $56.31) is a leading sports-betting bookmaker in the U.K. and Australia.
-The company was formed in 2016 through the merger of two major U.K. largest bookmakers, Patty Power and Betfair.
+The company was formed in 2016 through the merger of two major U.K. bookmakers, Patty Power and Betfair.
 The company operates 623 betting shops across the U.K. and Ireland, runs Ireland’s largest telephone betting service and has numerous online sites for sports-betting, poker and casino-gaming.

 Paddy Power’s operations in the U.S. are small but growing.
 The company is a partner in the Golden Nugget, America’s largest online casino site.
 Paddy Power also owns TVG, a horse racing TV network and online betting business, and Draft, a fantasy sports app that was acquired last year.